DeepeshCoder26/walmart-sales-insights-sql/README.md

 # 🏨 Hotel Booking Cancellation Analysis

 ## About
 This project analyzes hotel booking cancellation data to uncover patterns, trends, and factors influencing cancellations.
 The primary objective is to provide actionable insights for hotels to reduce cancellation rates, improve customer retention, and optimize revenue management strategies.
-The dataset utilized in this project is sourced from the Kaggle Hotel Booking Demand dataset.
+The dataset utilized in this project is sourced from the Kaggle Hotel Booking dataset.

 ## Purposes of the Project
 The main goal of this project is to understand the dynamics of hotel booking cancellations, identify key drivers behind cancellations, and provide recommendations for improving booking policies and customer satisfaction.